mschmaus201/mschmaus201.github.io/source/_posts/2013-06-19-hello-world.markdown

 ####College
 For college, I escaped the northeast and attended Washington University in St. Louis where I studied Economics and Entrepreneurship.
 I found the former absolutely useless, but the allure of entrepreneurship had its' hold on me.

-At the end of freshman year, two of my roommates and I purchased [Bears' Bikes](http://bearsbikes.com/), the campus bicycle rental business.
-WHAT AN EXPERIENCE!
-Everything (ok maybe not everything) I learned in class I was able to apply to the business.
-But interestingly enough, most things I learned in the business I was able to apply to class!
+At the end of freshman year, two of my roommates and I purchased [Bears' Bikes](http://bearsbikes.com/), the campus bicycle rental business - what an experience!
+For many things I learned in class, I was able to apply to the business.
+But interestingly enough, most things I learned in the business I was able to apply to class.
 From managing customers and our employees, to accounting, to marketing, what I appreciated most was being able to see direct results in the business based on our actions.
 And as we grew the company, so did my enthusiasm for the company.

 While working on various parts of the business, I would picture it in my mind as some object that I'm taking apart, improving, and putting back together.
 If you were wondering, we successfully sold Bears' Bikes towards the end of our senior year.
 As much as I loved the experience, maintaining a fleet of 150+ bikes definitely turned me off from cycling for a little while.